cinc2023/cinc2023.github.io/pages/dates.md

 - **Special Session abstract deadline**\
 The speakers of the special session are expected to register for the conference and to submit an abstract and eventually a proceedings paper.
 To see details on abstract submission, please visit [Abstracts](https://cinc.org/cinc-conference-program-abstracts/){: target="_blank"} at CinC main website.

+> **September 1st, 2023**

+- **Full paper submission deadline**\
+Authors of accepted abstracts are invited to submit full papers (up to 4 pages) prior to CinC 2023 conference.
+These will be available as a preprint for the conference.
+All papers must follow the predefined formats and templates included in the instructions for [preparing and submitting full papers](https://cinc.org/instructions-for-preparing-and-submitting-full-papers/){: target="_blank"}

 &nbsp;